9:15am - 10:45am

 Dr Adrian Li FRCP

-Adrian graduated from University College London in 2012 and was a South London diabetes and endocrinology trainee, completing training in October 2022.
-He was appointed clinical lead for diabetes 6 weeks into his first consultant post.
-At the time, there was no formal diabetes or endocrinology service.
-However, just over two years later, he set up pathways to support rapid optimisation of diabetes in cancer care and pre-operatively.
-He has also reduced LOS and admissions with his HOT clinic and acute follow-up clinics.
-In April 2025, the PRUH diabetes inpatient team became the second in the UK to achieve national accreditation (DCAP).
+Dr Adrian Li is a consultant in diabetes and endocrinology / general internal medicine at Princess Royal University Hospital (PRUH).
+He graduated from University College London in 2012 and was a south London diabetes and endocrinology trainee, completing training in October 2022.
+Adrian was appointed clinical lead for diabetes 6 weeks into his first consultant post.
+At the time, there was no formal diabetes or endocrinology service, however, just over 2 years later, he set up pathways to support rapid optimisation of diabetes in cancer care and pre-operatively.
+Adrian has also reduced length of stay and admissions with his HOT and acute follow-up clinics.
+In April 2025, PRUH Diabetes Inpatient team became the second in the UK to achieve national accreditation (DCAP).

 Dr Adrian Li FRCP